deveshdatwani/nurturelab/README.md

 	Form requirements: name, photo_url

-	Returns json with status: "200_OK" code if required form is filled correctly or "400_BAD_REQUEST" if not.
+	Returns json with status code: "200_OK" along with advisor "id" if required form is filled correctly or "400_BAD_REQUEST" if not.

 #### 3. /user/login

 	Form requirements: email, password

-	Returns json with status: "200_OK" and user-id if the form is filled correctly and the credentials match.
-If the credentials don't match then "401_BAD_CREDENTIALS" is returned, else "400_BAD_REQUEST" is returned.
+	Returns json with status code: "200_OK" and "user-id" if the form is filled correctly and the credentials match.
+If the credentials don't match then "401_AUTHENTICATION_ERROR" is returned, else "400_BAD_REQUEST" is returned.
+Again, this too does not contain the JWT token, which I will come back to in a while.

 #### 4. user/<user-id>/advisors

 	Form requirements: nothing

-	Returns: json of all advisors with their "name", "id" and "photo_url".
+	Returns: json of all advisors with their "name", "id" and "photo_url" along with status code: "200_OK"

 #### 5. user/<user-id>/advisors/bookings